-Before we dig deep into the applying process for a J-1 visa, let’s answer a few basic but frequently asked questions.
+Before we dig deep into the application process for a J-1 visa, let’s answer a few basic but frequently asked questions.
 For instance, you may want to know who can apply for the J1 exchange program.
 Here is the answer:

 Professors who want to teach or conduct research

-Teachers of primary, secondary schools
+Teachers of primary, and secondary schools

 Trainee in the medical field

 If you’re a teacher, you need to apply for a J-1 visa for teachers.
 However, you must do some homework before starting the process.
 It’s important to know the eligibility criteria, what documents you need, and what are the application steps.
 To make things easier for you, we’ve come up with this post that will briefly enlist and explain all the steps you have to go through to obtain your J-1 visa.

 First, let’s take a quick look at the eligibility criteria to make sure you meet all the eligibility requirements.